alex210501/FlightSimulator/README.md

 - GET the plane
 - GET the terminal

--> app.get('/flight/:parametre') and then redirected to '/'
+-> app.get('/flight/:parameter') and then redirected to '/'

-Where parametre will be the flight's ID
+Where parameter will be the flight's ID

 ### :cloud: The Routes